Knott’s Berry Farm

 Within the boundaries of ghost town, you will also find Wild Water Wilderness with several rides.

 The ride is easy with no sudden movements or deep plunges, but you expect to get wet.
 That is the whole idea of a water ride.

 If you want to enjoy it without getting wet, buy or bring a poncho.
 Remember to keep your cameras and other water sensitive items in the compartment provided in the middle of the raft.

 Pony express is a fast rollercoaster ride with a quick launch.
-The seats are designed to simulate a galloping horse but to me they felt more like motorcycles.
-You straddle the seat and sit leaning forward, which adds to the excitement for the ride.
+The seats are designed to simulate a galloping horse but to me, they felt more like motorcycles.
+You straddle the seat and sit leaning forward, which adds to the excitement of the ride.

 Like any rollercoaster, it goes through several twists and turns and ups and downs.
 This one is considered easy and appropriate for young children.
 It was fun to ride but ended too quickly.

 The lines are usually very long, but the wait is entertaining.
 You will start by going through a mining tunnel then you will go through a mine-themed structure.
 One your wait is over you will board gold, silver, and copper colored trains and start your climb to your first big drop.
 The whole experience feels like a runaway mining cart.

 This is another very fast and thrilling rollercoaster ride with a twist.
 The ride lasts 2 minutes and 9 seconds and is full of vertical, sideways and corkscrew loops.
 Expect to be tossed around and flipped upside down 6 times during this ride.